vitaliy-bobrov/metalsmith-blog-source/source/blog/deep-dive-into-array-methods.md

 ```

 ### Reduce
 `reduce` one of the most powerful methods of the array.
-It is commonly used in functional style JavaScript.
+Developers are using it in functional style JavaScript.
 You could aggregate data using this method or transparently transform `Array` to another type.
 Reduce could be used to replace other methods as well, for example, `filter` implementation with `reduce`:

 ```js
 const numbers = [1, 2, 3, 4];